trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 21, 23, 32, 34, 43, 45, 54, 56, 65, 67, 76, 78, 87, 89, 98, 101]
 ```

 **My thoughts:** We can use Brutal Force to search from 0 to given upperbound to find jumping numbers which might not be so efficient.
-Or we can take advantage of the property of jummping number: a jumping number jmp is:
+Or we can take advantage of the property of jummping number: a jumping number is:
 - either one of all single digit numbers
 - or 10 * some jumping number + last digit of that jumping number +/- by 1